HumanSignal/label-studio/docs/source/guide/storage.md

 4. In the dialog box that appears, select **Amazon S3** as the storage type.
 5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
 6. Specify the name of the S3 bucket, and if relevant, the bucket prefix to specify an internal folder or container.
-7. Adjust the remaining optional parameters:
+7. Adjust the remaining parameters:
     - In the **File Filter Regex** field, specify a regular expression to filter bucket objects.
 Use `.*` to collect all objects.
     - In the **Region Name** field, specify the AWS region name.
 For example `us-east-1`.
-    - In the **S3 Endpoint** field, specify an S3 endpoint.
+    - (Optional) In the **S3 Endpoint** field, specify an S3 endpoint if you want to override the URL created by S3 to access your bucket.
-    - In the **Access Key ID** field, specify the access key ID for your AWS account.
+    - In the **Access Key ID** field, specify the access key ID of the temporary security credentials for an AWS account with access to your S3 bucket.
-    - In the **Secret Access Key** field, specify the secret key for your AWS account.
+    - In the **Secret Access Key** field, specify the secret key of the temporary security credentials for an AWS account with access to your S3 bucket.
-    - In the **Session Token** field, specify a session token for your AWS account.
+    - In the **Session Token** field, specify a session token of the temporary security credentials for an AWS account with access to your S3 bucket.
-    - Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
+    - (Optional) Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
 This setting creates a URL for each bucket object to use for labeling.
 Leave this option disabled if you have multiple JSON files in the bucket with one task per JSON file.
-    - Enable **Recursive scan** to perform recursive scans over the bucket contents if you have nested folders in your S3 bucket.
+    - (Optional) Enable **Recursive scan** to perform recursive scans over the bucket contents if you have nested folders in your S3 bucket.
     - Choose whether to disable **Use pre-signed URLs**.
 For example, if you host Label Studio in the same AWS network as your storage buckets, you can disable presigned URLs and have direct access to the storage using `s3://` links.
     - Adjust the counter for how many minutes the pre-signed URLs are valid.
 8. Click **Add Storage**.